• Skip to primary navigation

 Cowboy Caviar Resting Time

-It's oh so tempting to mix this together and dig in right away, but it's important to let the flavors have a chance to "mingle."
+It's oh-so-tempting to mix this together and dig in right away, but it's important to let the flavors have a chance to "mingle."

 A little time in the refrigerator also gives the black-eyed peas time to soak up some of that delicious vinaigrette.

-I recommend at least two hours of refrigerator-time before serving, but overnight is ideal for bringing out the best flavor.
+I recommend at least two hours of refrigerator time before serving but overnight is ideal for bringing out the best flavor.

 Black-eyed pea salad in a bowl, from the side.